tearust/tapp-tutor/party-fe.md

 ```

 There are a few meaningful parameters in the step_ r_rs result.
-For example, do I need to wait and query again? this happens if the [[back_end_actor]] has not received the result from [[State_Machine]] yet.
+For example, do I need to wait and query again?
+This happens if the [[back_end_actor]] has not received the result from the [[State_Machine]] yet.

-For most txn, as long as the step4 received the answer, the whole process is done.
+For most txns, as long as step4 has received the answer, the whole process is done.
 But for some txns, there are some follow-up tasks after the result.
 This is what step5 is supposed to do.
 ```
 let step_5_rs = null;
     let step_5_uuid = step_4_rs.query_uuid || _uuid;